In DFIR we often talk about paths and filesystems. However, these are actually more complex than they appear at first glance.

 OSPath before passing it to the glob()

-function.
-On windows, the
+On windows, the auto

-path separator) to produce an OSPath like this:
+being the path separator) to produce an OSPath like this:

 Components: ["C:", "Windows"]